hughjonesd/huxtable/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve. **Not a bug or feature request?
+Please use e.g. Stackoverflow.**
+title: ''
+labels: ''
+assignees: ''

 ---